-Mappings between probe identifiers and GO information were obtained through their mappings to Entrez Gene identifiers.
-NAs are assigned to probe identifiers that can not be mapped to any Gene Ontology information.
+Mappings between manufacturer identifiers and GO information were obtained through their mappings to manufacturer identifiers.
+NAs are assigned to manufacturer identifiers that can not be mapped to any Gene Ontology information.
 Mappings between Gene Ontology identifiers an Gene Ontology terms and other information are available in a separate data package named GO.

-Mappings were based on data provided by: Gene Ontology ftp://ftp.geneontology.org/pub/go/godatabase/archive/latest-lite/ With a date stamp from the source of: 20100904 hgu133a2GO2ALLPROBES hgu133a2GO2ALLPROBES is an R object that provides mappings between a given GO identifier and all manufactuerer identifiers annotated at that GO term or one of its children in the GO ontology.
+All mappings were based on data provided by: Gene Ontology ftp://ftp.geneontology.org/pub/go/godatabase/archive/latest-lite/ With a date stamp from the source of: 20140308 hgu133a2G02ALLPR0BES.